auth0/docs/articles/mfa/guides/mfa-api/otp.md

 ## Challenging with OTP

-To challenge a user with SMS, follow the steps detailed below.
+To challenge a user with OTP, follow the steps detailed below.

 ### 1. Get the MFA token